jonathanHuwP/CrystalGrowthTracker/README.md

 If you need to change an old environment following the inculsion or removal of a package.

+List conda environments:
+`conda env list`

 Remove old environments:
-'conda env remove --name cgt'
+`conda env remove --name cgt`
-'conda env remove --name cgt-dev'
+`conda env remove --name cgt-dev`

 Update conda:
-'conda update --all'
+`conda update --all`

 Create new environment:
-'conda env create -f environment_CGT.yml'
+`conda env create -f environment_CGT.yml`

 Activate:
-'conda activete cgt'
+`conda activete cgt`

 ### Runing the Software

-Open an Anaconda shell and activate the environment
+Open an Anaconda shell and activate the environment:

 `conda activate CGT`